 What do other sellers say?

-I surveyed some sellers who sew things for money and here are there personal methods and suggestions.
+I surveyed some sellers who sew things for money and here are their personal methods and suggestions.

-Vicky say – “I cost out materials (incl thread, zips etc not just fabric), I then charge £10/hr (working out sewing time when making a few of the same items at the same time which is always quicker) I do not factor in time for photography and listing the item.
-Sell via Etsy:) I also factor in Etsy/paypal fees, and charge at cost postage (although I do at time gets that wrong!) – personally hate being charged more postage than the postage and packaging materials cost!!
+Vicky says – “I cost out materials (including thread, zips etc, not just fabric), I then charge £10/hr (working out sewing time when making a few of the same items at the same time which is always quicker) I do not factor in time for photography and listing the item.
+Sell via Etsy:) I also factor in Etsy/Paypal fees, and charge at cost postage (although I do at times get that wrong!) – personally hate being charged more postage than the postage and packaging materials cost!!

 Gina says – “I started selling on Etsy back in July of last year.
 I do not use any special formula to come up with cost.
 The first thing I did, was I went on Etsy and I searched for the product I was intending on selling.
 After I made this list I evaluated my product and compared my quality to theirs.
-That gave me a good ‘”range” that I knew i should be in.
+That gave me a good ‘”range” that I knew I should be in.
 Next, I created a spreadsheet and began listing out all of my “cost of materials”.
-On etsy, you not only have to calculate out cost, but also all the etsy fees.
+On Etsy, you not only have to calculate the costs but also all the Etsy fees.

 Lauren says – “I started selling long before blogging.
 And I used to undersell my products and myself.
 Now, I know that doing that devalues my work, and everyone else's around me.
 So I try and sell items that I know I can make quickly or cheaply, but that people are still willing to pay a decent price for.
 I do ‘pay' myself for my time.
 I charge postage and packing in my post fees, so don't lose any money that way.
 I also like to price my goods based on what other experts in my field are charging, so that I'm comparative (if possible).
 I have also begun collecting a passive income selling PDF templates for applique.
 That helps supplement sales of goods.”